sparkflows/sparkflows-docs/docs/user-guide/data-visualization-dashboards/index.rst

 This document explains in detail the steps required to create a dashboard in Fire Insights.

-Step 1: Create MySQL Connection
+Step 1 : Create MySQL Connection
 --------------------

 Creating a MySQL connection is a prerequisite for creating dashboard.

-:ref:`Follow the steps given here to create a new MySQL connection.<SQL Server>`
+`Follow the steps given here to create a new MySQL connection. <SQL Server>`_

 Step 2 : Add Google REST API Key
 -----------